0xJuancito/multichain-auditor/README.md

 It is possible on some chains like Ethereum, although expensive because of gas costs.
 It is possible at a cheaper cost on other chains like Polygon.

-But it may be [very difficult](https://help.optimism.io/hc/en-us/articles/4444375174299-Is-transaction-front-running-possible-on-Optimism-) on chains like Optimism where [the sequencer has no mempool](https://community.optimism.io/docs/protocol/2-rollup-protocol/#optimistic-rollups-tl-dr).
+But it may be [very difficult](https://help.optimism.io/hc/en-us/articles/4444375174299-Is-transaction-front-running-possible-on-Optimism-) on chains like Optimism [with a private mempool](https://community.optimism.io/docs/developers/bedrock/differences/#mempool)

 💡 Verify if a frontrunning attack is possible due to chain constraints or economic viability